-The importance of computer technology in teaching and learning in various fields of education cannot be over emphasized.
-Moreover, the internet has become the paramount technological tool in conducting training for many courses.
-The teachers and learners should learn how to adopt the technology.
-This will ensure that educational program is relevant to the society.
-Hopefully, in the future, computer technology and computer-based technology will become common instructional medium for defining courses in various educational fields.
-Finally it is recommended that teachers and students of education should equip themselves by attending training in programming aspect of computer.
-Agency such as National Information Technology, Development Agency, should encourage young talented youth in the field of education that are already practicing and producing teaching packages for undergraduate and postgraduate student projects but are constraint by finance while others need higher training so that they increase their skills.
+The importance of computer technology in teaching and learning in various fields of education cannot be denied.
+Moreover, the internet becomes the paramount technological tool in conducting training or courses.
+The teachers and learners should learn how to adapt the technology.
+This will ensure educational programs are relevant to the society since the students will be hopefully, in the future, computer technology and computer-based technology becomes a common instructional medium for defining courses in various educational fields.